The Wind Waker 100% Completion Walkthrough

 The Final Battle – Ganondorf

-This is it – the final showdown with Ganondorf awaits at the top of the tower.
-Use your Grappling Hook to grab onto the dangling rope (the one Puppet Ganon was hanging from) and climb up.
-You can swing from it to reach some side ledges if you need to break jars for health or magic.
 When you’re ready, climb all the way up to the hole in the ceiling.
 Equip your Mirror Shield and Master Sword, and ensure you have some health recovery items just in case.
-Step into the light to emerge on the rooftop of Ganon’s Tower, a circular arena atop Hyrule’s drowned realm.
+Step into the lit doorway to emerge on the rooftop of Ganon’s Tower, a circular arena atop Hyrule’s drowned realm.
 A beautiful night sky and a curtain of water surrounding Hyrule form the backdrop for this epic fight.

 Ganondorf is waiting, wielding dual swords.
 He has Zelda unconscious at his side.
 A final cutscene plays: Ganondorf shares a bit of monologue about the wind and Hyrule’s fate, then tosses Zelda aside and attacks.
-The battle is a swordfight that progresses through a few stages:
+The battle is a swordfight that progresses through a few stages.

 One-on-One Duel